Pieter Boogaart

 Pieter Boogaart is the European Secretary of the Folly Fellowship.
 A noted book reviewer and teacher, he lives with his wife and collaborator, Rita Boogaart, in the Netherlands.

 Works

 Boogaart is the author of the book A272 - An Ode to a Road (Pallas Athene, 2000), which covers the road itself as well as selected places within six or seven miles to the north and south.
-It was described by the John Sandoe Bookshop as "the most eccentric and fascinating guidebook we have ever seen!"

-Although the text has remained relatively obscure to most, in many places it has gathered a cult following, to the extent that a TV series may be created.
-The text was also chosen for study in English A-Levels in 2006.